 The Hook Model in Action

+That external trigger, made me join the platform.
 For me, the external hook was an email invitation I got from a trusted connection I had on LinkedIn.
 Among its channels, beBee is using LinkedIn as a source to grow its user base.
 In short, beBee is using a strategy that in the growth hacking world is called OPN (other people’s network).
-In other words, when your user base is still relatively small you have to rely on other already established networks (like LinkedIn) to bring some initial traction to your product or service.
-Going back to the Hook Model that external trigger, made me join the platform.
+That external trigger, made me join the platform.

 The first thing I did was to start curating some hives I found interesting.
 When you start writing on beBee, you’re “producing honey.”
 So when I began to produce honey I decided to focus on 5-6 hives I found most compelling to me.
 That is how my content curation effort started.

 Things didn’t stop there.
 A variable reward soon arrived when I received a badge on my profile with the VIP Status.
 When I published my first buzz I almost instantaneously got a thousand views, dozens of people finding it relevant and sharing it.
 That gave me a sense of social proof quite unexpected.

 I found out that beBee assigns the symbol to people producing honey regularly.
 In short, if you stop producing content you lose that badge.
 The community engagement, the curation effort, and the VIP badge made me go back and write some more.

 That is how I started to invest a few hours throughout my the week to become part of the community.
 It made me think about the IKEA effect, a cognitive bias that makes consumer of a product or service place a disproportionate value on products or services they partially created.
 Eventually, we attribute more values to things that we contributed to building.
 That is why I felt like the hives I curated were as important as my blog, in some respect.
 Therefore, as a community manager, I had to make sure to produce great content regularly.